Clara Claiborne Park

 Clara Claiborne Park (August 19, 1923 - July 3, 2010) was an American college English teacher and author who was best known for her writings about her experiences raising her autistic daughter, the artist Jessica Park.
-Her 1967 book, The Siege was credited as one of the first books to allay the blame that parents, especially mothers, were made to feel at having caused their child's autism through their cold detachment.
+Her 1967 book, The Siege, was credited as one of the first books to allay the blame that parents, especially mothers, were made to feel at having caused their child's autism through their cold detachment.

 Biography

 Clara Justine Claiborne was born on August 19, 1923, in Tarrytown, New York, and graduated from Radcliffe College in 1944.
 She married physicist David Park in 1945, and they both attended the University of Michigan, where she earned a master's degree in 1949, majoring in English literature.
 They moved to Massachusetts in 1951, where Park taught at Berkshire Community College and then at Williams College, where she was on the faculty from 1975 to 1994.
-She received honorary doctorate from Williams and from The Massachusetts College of the Liberal Arts.
+She received an honorary doctorate from Williams and from The Massachusetts College of the Liberal Arts.

 Jessica Park, who was first diagnosed with autism at age three, graduated from Mount Greylock Regional High School, where she learned to draw.
 By the time of her mother's death, Jessica had worked for decades at the mail room at Williams College (so long in fact that the mailroom is named after her) and painted, and sold, drawings of streetscapes.
 Jessica had her first solo art exhibit at the Williams College Museum of Art in August 1995.

 Park died at a nursing home in Williamstown, Massachusetts at age 86 on July 3, 2010, of complications from a fall.
 In addition to Jessica, Park was survived by her husband, David Park, a retired Williams College physics professor, two other daughters, (Katharine Park and Rachel), a son (Paul Park), and two grandchildren.